react-boilerplate/react-boilerplate/docs/css/postcss.md

 - [`cssnext`](https://github.com/moox/postcss-cssnext): Use tomorrow's CSS
   features today.
 Transpiles CSS4 features down to CSS3.
 - [`cssnano`](https://github.com/ben-eb/cssnano): Optimizes your CSS file.
-For a full list of optimizations check [the offical website](http://cssnano.co/optimisations/).
+For a full list of optimizations check [the official website](http://cssnano.co/optimisations/).

 For more awesome features that the PostCSS ecosystem offers, check out the comprehensive, fully-searchable catalog of available plugins at [postcss.parts](http://postcss.parts).